UModeler/UModeler.github.io/_sources/primitiveshapetools.txt

 Interface
 -----------
 ``LMB Drag``
- Starts and draws a bottom rectangle of a b/ox.
+ Starts and draws a bottom rectangle of a box.

 ``SPACE``
  Completes creating a box.